phattanaratjeedjeen-sudo/jumping_monopedal/README.md

 This implementation is based on the **Torque Driven Spring Loaded Inverted Pendulum (TD-SLIP)** model described in [[2]](#references).
 Or You can read the full report [here](./2407.12120%202.pdf).

-By this phase are develop base from Phase 1 [1D Monopedal Robot Model With Deadbeat Controller (undamped case)](#1d-monopedal-robot-model-with-deadbeat-controller-undamped-case).
+This phase is developed based on Phase 1 [1D Monopedal Robot Model With Deadbeat Controller (undamped case)](#1d-monopedal-robot-model-with-deadbeat-controller-undamped-case).

 ### Usage
 To run the 2D monopedal robot simulation with the reaction wheel controller, use the following command: